UCL/MPHY0026/doc/registration/manual_registration.rst

 * Not suitable for non-rigid alignment
 * Normally inaccurate
-* Time consuming
+* Time consuming for the user
 * Highly user dependent
 * How to interact with the device? who? is the user sterile?
-* Hard to re-register, due to time and user variability for instance
+* Hard to re-register, due to the above mentioned time and user variability for instance

 Accuracy:

 * Depends on anatomy and user interface, and user
-* e.g. 10-20mm is not uncommon with deformable anatomy, maybe < 5 with neuro?
+* e.g. 10-20mm is not uncommon with deformable anatomy, maybe < 1-3mm with neuro?